 Many cremation facilities offer the loved ones of the deceased the opportunity to witness the cremation.
 Policies vary from facility-to-facility so you should ask your provider what accommodations are available for viewing or taking part in the actual process of cremation.

 For a funeral or viewing with the body present, you will likely need a casket.
 That doesn’t mean you have to buy one, though.
 Many facilities offer caskets for rental.
 You will also need an appropriate container to hold the body during the cremation.
 There are many economical options.
 You will likely see the term “alternative container.”
 This refers to a combustible, environmentally safe container to hold the body for the cremation.
+Read more about your options on our Cremation Caskets page.

 If you have a funeral with the body present, the deceased will be prepared in much the same way it is for in-ground burial.
 It will be cleaned and perhaps embalmed.
 If you have a cremation without a viewing, the body will be cleaned and medical devices removed.
 For example, pacemakers must be removed since they can explode during cremation so they are removed.
 Silicone implants and other prosthetics are also removed.

 The positions of various denominations and sects vary widely.
 Many religions leave it up to the individual to decide.
 Some still forbid cremation while others mandate it.
 If you are trying to decide if cremation is right for you and have questions about your religion’s stance, we recommend that you consult with your pastor, priest, or spiritual advisor.
+Read more on our Religion and Cremation Page.

 No!
 You are not required to buy an urn from the funeral home or crematory that you use.
 In fact, you do have to buy an urn at all.
 These days some people make their own container for the ashes or they purchase one of the many beautiful choices that are available online.
 To learn more about purchasing an urn, visit our “How to Buy an Urn” page.